 “Wow!
 Another amazing piece of historical fiction by Colin Falconer.
 This book is based on the actual shipwreck of the Batavia.
 We see horror, murder, madness, survival and all sides of human behavior in those who are shipwrecked.
 There is a complete personality turnaround in some of the survivors of the shipwrecked.
 Finding water and surviving the elements is not their main concern but surviving each other is.
 Colin Falconer is a true storyteller and one of my all time favorite authors.
 ‘East India’ is an incredible story of survival that is well worth the read.”

-Their destinies intertwine near the Great Southland.
-When their ship, the Utrecht, founders far from home, surviving the reefs of the Houtman Rocks is the least of their worries.
+Their destinies intertwine near the Great Southland, just as a mutiny is fomenting below decks.
+When the ship founders on the jagged reefs of the Houtman Rocks surviving the wreck is the least of their worries.

 He makes her one promise: “Even if God forsakes you, I will find you.”